angular/angular/aio/content/guide/angular-package-format.md

 </code-example>

-## Partial Compilation
+## Partial compilation

 Libraries in the Angular Package Format must be published in "partial compilation" mode.
 This is a compilation mode for `ngc` which produces compiled Angular code that is not tied to a specific Angular runtime version, in contrast to the full compilation used for applications, where the Angular compiler and runtime versions must match exactly.

-To partially compile Angular code, use the `"compilationMode"` flag in `"angularCompilerOptions"` in your `tsconfig.json`:
+To partially compile Angular code, use the `"compilationMode"` flag in the `"angularCompilerOptions"` property of your `tsconfig.json`:

 <code-example language="javascript">

 {
   &hellip;
   "angularCompilerOptions": {
     "compilationMode": "partial",
   }
 }

 </code-example>

 Partially compiled library code is then converted to fully compiled code during the application build process by the Angular CLI.